MORE WAYS TO GIVE

-The key to nine decades of defending our most fundamental rights and freedoms is our vast, nationwide network of citizen activists.
-Every landmark victory and courtroom win is empowered by over half a million card-carrying ACLU members who support and sustain our vital work.
+The key to nearly ten decades of defending our most fundamental rights and freedoms is our vast, nationwide network of citizen activists.
+Every landmark victory and courtroom win is empowered by over 1.75 million card-carrying ACLU members who support and sustain our vital work.

 Here are just a few of our civil rights victories from the last nine decades:

 A Full-Court Press Challenging the Trump Administration in 2017: During Donald Trump’s first year in office, the ACLU has filed 56 lawsuits challenging his administration’s assault on the Constitution and the rule of law.
 These suits cover a wide range of issues including immigrant rights, reproductive freedom, and discrimination against the LGBT community.

 Halting the Trump Transgender Military Ban in 2017: A federal court granted the ACLU’s request for a complete halt to implementation of the president’s directive banning transgender service members from serving in the military while our lawsuit challenging the ban moves forward.

 Challenging Trump’s Muslim Ban in 2017: The day after Donald Trump issued his Muslim Ban, the ACLU enjoined it in court.
 When he revised it, we again shot it down—with the full 4th Circuit ruling 10–3 in our favor and describing President Trump’s order as “drip[ping] with religious intolerance, animus, and discrimination.”
 We also won a decision that Trump’s Muslim Ban 3.0 is unconstitutional.
 The Supreme Court has let the ban stay in effect while the Trump administration appeals our latest victory.
 We’ll keep fighting until we win.